samratalamshanto/DSD-Digital-Logic-and-Computer-Design-/README.md

 2. ALU circuit and its logic operations.
 3. Creatig buffer register and then connect them to bus.

-This taks were my digital system lab assignments.
+This tasks were my digital system lab assignments.